Concerns about violent Hawaii volcano explosions grow as new fissures form

 Hawaiians on Sunday braced for potentially violent volcanic explosions as federal and state officials warned residents in the southeast corner of the Big Island that they should be prepared to evacuate with a moment’s notice.

-Concerns grew as a 17th fissure, a crack on the ground through which lava pours out, was reported Saturday evening, according to the U.S. Geological Survey's Hawaiian Volcano Observatory.
-Lava from this latest outbreak is actively spattering and degassing, but no flow has yet formed, the USGS said.
+Concerns grew as an 18th fissure, a crack on the ground through which lava pours out, was reported Sunday morning, according to the state and U.S. Geological Service officials.

+The latest fissure was spotted to the west of state Highway 132, and led state officials to call for some residents along Halekamahina Loop Road to evacuate their homes.
+Steam and lava spatter activity could be seen from the new fissure, officials said.
+It was not immediately clear how many residents are impacted by the evacuation order.

+Sunday's unsettling volcanic activity followed USGS officials confirming two more fissures a day earlier.

 "This could generate dangerous debris very near the crater and ashfalls up to tens of miles downwind," according to the to the warning.